-Each section includes two to five lesson exercises.
-At the top of each lesson exercise, there are one or more example words that are used to teach the sounds of the letters or featured phonics pattern.
-The example words have illustrations next to them.
+Each section includes four to six lesson exercises.
+At the top of each lesson exercise, there are one or more example words that are used to teach the featured phonics or syllable pattern.
+The example words have illustrations above them.
 Below the example words is a table with five columns of words.
-The words in each column share a common phonics pattern or are related in some way.
+The words in each column share a common phonics or syllable pattern or are related in some way.
+The words have spaces between syllables.
+The words are divided based on dictionary pronunciation guidelines.

-The audio instruction teaches the featured sound and phonics pattern and models the pronunciation of the example words.
+The audio instruction teaches the featured phonics or syllable pattern and models the pronunciation of the example words.
 Students are directed to pause the CD and do a cold timing.
-The audio continues as the narrator pronounces each word down the columns of words while the student reads along.
+The audio continues as the narrator pronounces each syllable-and then the whole word-for each column of words while the student reads along.
+This audio gives the phonetic pronunciation of the individual parts of the word and then says the word the way it is really pronounced.
 The student is then directed to stop the CD and begin practicing the words.